 BEAM is committed to serving all eligible students regardless of immigration status.
 BEAM will not ask questions about the immigration status of either a student or their family in the admissions process.
 If you choose to provide information about immigration status, BEAM will keep all such information private and only use it to recommend appropriate next steps for a student and their family.

 Have questions about BEAM Discovery?

-Check out the flyers here to learn more!
+Check out last year’s flyers (below) to learn more!